reduxjs/react-redux/docs/using-react-redux/connect-extracting-data-with-mapStateToProps.md

 - Copying values with `Object.assign`
 - Copying values with the spread operator `{ ...oldState, ...newData }`

 Put these operations in [memoized selector functions]() to ensure that they only run if the input values have changed.
-This will also ensure that if the input values _haven't_ changed, `mapState` will still return the same result values as before, and `connect` can skip re-rendering.
+This will also ensure that if the input values _haven't_ changed, `mapStateToProps` will still return the same result values as before, and `connect` can skip re-rendering.